Where Did it Start?

 Benefits: $103.40, currently $0.00 behind

-Now, I don’t have identical daily expenses, but there are some items which I have regularly buy that are possible on any given day.
+Now, I don’t have identical daily expenses, but there are some items that I have regularly buy that are possible on any given day.
 Since I don’t have exact dollar values I will just list them here: Gas (roommate’s car, I get to use it in exchange for gas), Business expenses (Printing, stamps, etc.), Restaurants/Fast Food, Dog Food, Groceries, Contacts, and various other expenses.
 I will, of course, keep everyone up to date as they occur in the weekly updates!

 Other Bad Things to Note